ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 From within the Imported Content section of CORE Content, you will find any and all templates that you download from Community Content.

-To use this in your game, just drag the **green**{: style="color: green"} template object (in this case called "My Room") into your project Hierarchy.
+To use this in your game, just drag the **green**{: style="color: green"} template object (in this case called "**My Room**") into your project Hierarchy.

 Once you've done this, you will have a **blue**{: style="color: blue"} object in your Hierarchy, which is an instance of the template you downloaded!
 You're now set to modify it and use it however you like.

-CORE also then adds the template and its contents to your Project Content folder.
+CORE also then adds the template and its contents to your "**Project Content**" folder.

 ![Imported Content Asset](../img/getting_started/ProjectContent_importedcontentasset.png "Imported Template Asset"){: .center}

-Within the template, in the section called "Dependencies", you can find all the parts that make up the template and that it uses.
+Within the template, in the section called "**Dependencies**", you can find all the parts that make up the template and that it uses.
 These will be things like scripts, objects, and custom materials.

 ---